SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/launching-language-and-platform-package-compatibility.md

 ### Wrapping up

-Some package authors set continuous integration for their packages and of course, that includes a build step.
+Some package authors set up continuous integration for their packages and of course, that includes a build step.
 That usually only covers one version of Swift though, and the information gets hidden away in a different place in each repo.
 We think that by centralising this data and making it available for *all* packages, we should be able to help this community make better decisions about their dependencies, and that’s what this site is all about.

 We hope you love this feature as much as we do! ❤️